Bubonicon

 Bubonicon is an annual multigenre convention in Albuquerque, New Mexico, typically held during the last weekend of August.
-It is the largest general-interest science fiction convention in New Mexico and among the oldest in the Southwest.

 History

 Bubonicon was first held in 1969 as a literary science fiction gathering in Albuquerque called NewMexiCon.
 Authors Roy Tackett and Robert E. Vardeman were two of the key figures in establishing and promoting Bubonicon in its early days.
-From a gathering of 20 in 1969, Bubonicon grew quickly with roughly fifty people attending in 1971 and over one hundred people attending Bubonicon 5 in 1973.
+It grew from a gathering of 20 in 1969, to 50 people attending in 1971, to over 100 people attending Bubonicon 5 in 1973.
 1973 also introduced Bubonicon's mascot, Perry Rhodent.
 The name Bubonicon, not officially adopted until 1971, is a nod to Albuquerque's long history of bubonic plague outbreaks, with Perry Rhodent a continuation of this theme.
+In 1976, one of Bubonicon's longest running traditions, the Green Slime Awards, was started in order to honor the worst in Science Fiction from the previous year.